 The registered provider had ensured the number and skill mix of the staff team within the centre was appropriate to the assessed needs of residents.
 The person in charge maintained a planned and actual staff roster in the centre.
-A review found that the number and skill-mix of staff in the centre was in line the centre's statement of purpose.
-There was a regular team of staff in the centre to promote continuity of care.
+This rota reflected the whole time equivalent of staff as set out in the statement of purpose.
 Staff had access to a range of training which had been deemed mandatory to support residents in the centre.
-Where staff had requested additional training this was facilitated by the person in charge.
-This included in the area of medication management.

 A complaints policy was present within the centre giving clear guidance for staff in relation to complaints procedure.
 Details of the complaints officer was visible in an accessible format throughout centre.
 A complaints log was maintained with evidence of complaints being discussed with residents on a regular basis through house meetings and individual key worker sessions.
-Residents spoken with informed the inspector they felt comfortable to make a complaint and felt it would be addressed.

-Registration Regulation 5: Application for registration or renewal of registration frame.
+Registration Regulation 5: Application for registration or renewal of registration

-An application for the renewal of registration was submitted within the required time
+An application for the renewal of registration was submitted within the required time frame.